Prefer to save or print this information and take it with you? Download the ebook version.

 Competition on Walmart.com

 With over 9.3 million sellers worldwide, competition on Amazon.com is ferocious.
 On the other hand, with less than 100,000 sellers, Walmart.com has a lot of room to grow, and competing is less difficult.
 As the platform continues to grow, it behooves a brand to go ahead and jump on while the competition is still relatively low.
-Fewer third-party sellers, and 728.5 million visits to Walmart.com?
+Fewer third-party sellers, and 100 million visitors a month to Walmart.com?
 That alone should answer the question – why sell on Walmart?

 Walmart Makes It Easy For Third Party Sellers